-NOTE 7 - RISK MANAGEMENT
+NOTE 8 - RISK MANAGEMENT

 The Authority is exposed to various risks of loss related to torts, damage to, and theft or destruction of assets, error and omissions, injuries to employees and natural disaster.
-During 2011-12, the Authority obtained general property and liability insurance coverage in the amount of \$2 million in the aggregate and \$1 million each occurrence, with a \$250 deductible.
+During 2012-13, the Authority obtained general property and liability insurance coverage in the amount of \$2 million in the aggregate and \$1 million each occurrence, with no retention.
 The HRRA Service Agreements require that Winter Bros.
 Transfer Stations of CT, LLC, Winter Bros.
 Waste Systems of CT, LLC, and Wheelabrator, indemnify the Authority and the municipalities from any and all damages, and causes of action which may arise from a party's use or entrance into the Transfer station.
-In addition to general property and liability insurance, the Authority continued to contract with insurance carriers for public officials liability insurance in the amount of \$3 million per claim and \$3 million in the aggregate with a \$5,000 deductible per claim, employment practices liability coverage in the amount of \$3 million per claim, \$3 million in the aggregate with no deductible, and a surety bond in the amount of \$20,000.
+In addition to general property and liability insurance, the Authority continued to contract with insurance carriers for public officials liability insurance in the amount of \$3 million per claim and \$3 million in the aggregate with a \$5,000 retention per claim, employment practices liability coverage in the amount of \$3 million per claim, \$3 million in the aggregate with no deductible, and a surety bond in the amount of \$250,000, with a \$2,500 retention.
 The Authority has had no significant reduction in the coverage on the above insurances from prior year.
 The Authority has had no settlements on any insurance coverage in the current year or prior year.

-The Authority has also obtained health insurance coverage for its employee from a third party insurer.
+The Authority has also obtained health insurance coverage for an employee from a third party insurer.
 Workers compensation coverage has also been obtained from a third party insurer.
 The premiums are calculated based upon accident history, compensation amounts and administrative costs.